parv-12/AgenticAI-strategy-frameworks/README.md

 # Strategic intelligence

 This repo contains the work around the topic 'strategic intelligence'.
-The core idea is to develop LLM agents and RAG pipelines to create a framework which analysis a topic and outputs various strategic models for the topic.
+The core idea is to develop LLM agents and RAG pipelines to create a framework which analyze a topic and outputs various strategic models for the topic.
 Some examples of strategic models are:
 1. SWOT analysis
 2. PR/FAQ document
 3. 6 pager